This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my disclosure for more info.

 You can receive a printable checklist version of this list at the end of this post.

-Creative Indoor Activities to Keep Kids Busy!
+Creative Indoor Activities for Kids at Home: to Keep Kids Busy!

-Below are 40 fun indoor activities for kids: the best ideas for keeping them active, unplugged from technology (always a plus!) and stretching those creative muscles.
+The best ideas for keeping them active, unplugged from technology (always a plus!) and stretching those creative muscles.

 A few will require planning ahead of time, but most of these activities involve items you probably already have at home.